kschauwecker/fmc_video_io_card/README.md

 * For the HDMI interface a parallel RGB converter IC is used (so the FPGA will need to output parallel RGB)
 * An additional HyperRAM is provided which can serve as a frame buffer

+## Project Status
 This is an ongoing project.
-As of now, the electronics are untested.
-Further updates will follow.
+Only the following hardware parts have been tested and are confirmed to work

+* HDMI interface running at 720p @ 60Hz
+* HDMI interface running at 1080p @ 60Hz

+Test for the MIPI interface and HyperRAM are still pending.

 ## Known Issues
 * The card is a little too large and overlaps slightly with the SOM when mounted on the TE0701 carrier.
 The standoff screws on the SOM must be removed

 ## FPGA Software
-The FPGA-implementation for the parallel RGB interface is currently being developed here:
+The FPGA-implementation for the parallel RGB interface is available here:

 https://github.com/kschauwecker/gatemate_parallel_rgb